Russell’s Forster Bream Fishing Tips

 Australian Hobie Champ 2022

 Russell is an accomplished tournament angler, and although we’ve listed him above as the 2022 Australian Hobie Tournament Champ that’s just the latest in a long line of accolades that stem back over a decade and are to numerous to mention here.
-Russell grew up in Wingham, NSW, which gave him the opportunity to fish the Forster area regularly – he still counts it as one of his favourite fishing destinations.
+Russell grew up in Wingham, NSW, which means that fishing at Forster is how he cut his teeth with lures – and he still counts it as one of his favourite fishing destinations.

 Russell Babekuhl fishing bream forster facebook russell babekuhl instagram